Full-time Employee Benefits

 Deferred Compensation Plan: CCC offers a 403B program to allow you to invest a portion of your salary until you retire or separate from employment.
 You are not taxed on the money you defer until you receive its value at retirement or separation from CCC.
 More information on this benefit can be found by accessing the TSA page.

-Tuition Waiver: Full-Time Faculty and Staff receive 15 credit hours per semester that may be shared between themselves or a dependant for waiver of 100% tuition.
+Tuition Reimbursement: Full-Time Faculty and Staff who are assigned 30 hours or more are eligible for 15 credit hours per semester that may be shared between themselves or a dependant for reimbursement of 100% tuition.
 Part-Time Staff recieve 7 credit hours per semester that may be used by themselves or a dependant.
 Part-Time Faculty will recieve credit hours based on the number of credit hours taught that semester.
-Additional non-resident tuition, non-credit workshops and lab and materials’ fees are excluded.
+Reimbursement of stanrad tuition is conditional on a final grade of A or B (or equivalent) and a pass in a designated pass/fail class.
+Reasonable accomodations under the Americans with Disability Act and Amendment Act may be made with consultation of the Director of Human Resources and the Disability Resources Coordinator.
 Release time for an employee’s class attendance must be arranged in advance with supervisor’s approval.

 Tuition Reimbursement: CCC encourages you to pursue professional development through continuing education.
 This benefit allows eligible employees to be reimbursed up to $111.00 per credit hour, for a maximum of 9 hours per fiscal year conditional on a final grade of A or B (or equivalent) with an annual value of $1,000.